rare-magma/sommelierr/README.md

 # sommelierr

-Service that selects a random movie or series from Radarr / Sonarr.
+Service that selects a random movie and/or series from Radarr / Sonarr.

 ## Dependencies